Voluntary Disclosure and Personalized Pricing

-A large part of our motivation is to understand the role of voluntary disclosure and personalized pricing in competitive markets.
-Using a model of Bertrand duopoly with horizontal differentiation, we show that the consumer can use disclosure to amplify competitive forces.
-The notion that personalized pricing may amplify competitive forces is seen in the innovative work of \cite{thissevives1988}.
-They consider a setting where the consumer's type is commonly known, and show that the unique equilibrium involves firms adopting personalized pricing strategies even though their joint profits would be higher if they could commit to uniform pricing.
-An important difference is that the action in their model and in the subsequent literature is entirely on the side of the firms: taking consumers as passive, these papers study whether firms personalize prices when they know (or can learn) consumer types.\footnote{See \cite{armstrong_2006} for a survey of this literature. \cite{LiuSerfes2004} analyze an information acquisition game, in which the consumer type space is partitioned, and firms can choose to learn about the location of the consumer.
-They show that if partitions are sufficiently fine, firms will acquire information and price discriminate.
-We thank Jidong Zhou for drawing our attention to this work. } By contrast, our analysis focuses on the consumer who chooses \emph{ex interim} whether to disclose information and it is her voluntary disclosure that facilitates personalized pricing.
+The work discussed above involves a single seller but much of our interest is in how voluntary disclosure amplifies competition in markets with differentiated goods.
+Related to this idea is the innovative work of \cite{thissevives1988}.
+Using a model of Bertrand duopoly, they study whether firms choose to personalize prices.
+In their model, the consumer's type is commonly known and they show that the unique equilibrium involves personalized pricing even though the firms' joint profits would be higher if they could commit to uniform pricing.
+The key distinction with our work is that all of the action in their model --- and in the subsequent literature --- is on the side of the firms: taking consumers as passive, these papers study whether firms personalize prices when they know (or can learn) consumer types.\footnote{See \cite{armstrong_2006} for a survey.
+We thank Jidong Zhou for drawing our attention to this work. } By contrast, in our model, the consumer actively chooses whether to disclose information and it is her voluntary disclosure that facilitates personalized pricing.